caow2/Black-Scholes-NN/README.md

 The neural network is implemented using TensorFlow.
 In the current implementation, the neural net solves the Black-Scholes equation with sample Dirichlet boundary/final conditions.

 The data used to train the neural network is generated uniformly based on the sample problem.
-80% of the data is chosen randomly or training and 20% is used for cross-validation.
+80% of the data is chosen randomly for training and 20% is used for cross-validation.

 The given sample equations and boundary conditions were: <br>
 u(x, 10) = g(x) = (e^x) / 5 <br>